-Of the approximately 500 inventoried parcels of open land in the parish, 98 were identified as having environmental (natural, historical and/or community value) features.
-These sites were scored, using the seven criteria for Local Green Space designation set out on page of the National Planning Policy Framework 2019 (see figure 8 for the criteria and scoring system adopted for this Plan).
+Of the approximately 500 inventoried parcels of open land in the Parishes, 98 were identified as having environmental (natural, historical and/or community value) features.
+These sites were scored, using the seven criteria for Local Green Space designation set out in the National Planning Policy Framework 2023 (see figure 7 for the criteria and scoring system adopted for this Plan).

-Five sites in the three villages score 75% (18/25) or more of the maximum possible and meet the essential requirements for designation as Local Green Space (NPPF 2019, paragraph 100).
-Designation, which has been validated by applying the NPPF criteria to the evidence assembled through local fieldwork, research, knowledge and community consultation, is supported by Planning Practice Guidance paragraph reference 37-013-20140306: 'Whether to designate land is a matter for local discretion'.
-Their statutory protection will ensure that these most important places in Bagworth, Thornton and Stanton-under-Bardon's natural and human environments are protected for future generations.
+Five sites in the three villages score 75% (18/25) or more of the maximum possible and meet the essential requirements for designation as Local Green Space (NPPF 2023, paragraph 106).
+Designation, which has been validated by applying the NPPF criteria to the evidence assembled through local fieldwork, research, knowledge, and community consultation, is supported by Planning Practice Guidance paragraph reference 37-013-20140306: 'Whether to designate land is a matter for local discretion'.
+Their statutory protection will ensure that these most important places in Bagworth, Thornton and Stanton-under-Bardon's natural and human environments are protected for future generation.

-5.2.1 Summary of evidence base for local green spaces
+5.2.1 Summary of Evidence Base for Local Green Space